Smurf-IV/Excel_PRIME/README.md

 Lets take each of the above elements and explain:

 ## Excel 📈
-- Open _Large_ 2007 (Onwards) XLSX file formats (Binary later maybe)
+- Open _Large_ 2007 (Onwards) XLSX file formats (Binary later, _maybe_)

 ## Performant 🚀
-- Try to be as fast as possible, i.e.
+- _Try_ **to be** as fast as possible, i.e.
     - Forward only Lazy loading
-    - No Attempting to decipher / convert the cell(s) types (Its all text in lx)
+    - Only "Quick" decipher / convert of the cell(s) types to ease GC pressure
-    - No attempting to create /use datatables with headers etc.
+    - No attempt at "creating / using" datatables with headers etc.
     - Use `IEnumerable`s with initial offset starts (Row / Column)
     - Allow `CancellationToken`s to be used to allow page transitioning cancellation (More on this later)
+### Q & A's
+- Q: There are others that are faster
+- A: Agreed, but then
+    - they do not have range extraction.
+    - Or use the OS's _TempFile System_ to store massive sheets
+    - Or allow multiple sheets to be read at the same time (Unlike some to of the others that use global memory to represent a row)

 ## Reader 📋
 Read only, therefore no calculation / formula calls